japanninja74/OS_embedded-LINUX-crypto-core/README.md

 <br>

 ## Installing the software
--download and install the required version of vitis and vivado from the [xilinx website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2022-1.html).
+- download and install the required version of vitis and vivado from the [xilinx website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2022-1.html).
--download and install the required version of petalinux from the [xilinx website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools/2022-1.html).
+- download and install the required version of petalinux from the [xilinx website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools/2022-1.html).
 <br>

 ## Laboratory experience flow

 - you will first need to either build your own or download the BSP
 - once you have the BSP you will need to create the custom hardware platform in vivado using the provided VHDL files
 - after exporting the hardware platform, you will need to test the hardware in baremetal using vitis